2016 Saskatchewan general election

 The 2016 Saskatchewan general election, was held on April 4, 2016, to elect members of the Legislative Assembly of Saskatchewan.
 The Lieutenant Governor dissolved the Legislature on March 8, 2016, setting the election date for April 4.
 The election resulted in the Saskatchewan Party winning its third majority government.
 This is the first time in 90 years that a party other than the Saskatchewan New Democratic Party (NDP) or its predecessor, the Saskatchewan Co-operative Commonwealth Federation (CCF) has won three consecutive majority governments in Saskatchewan.
 It is also the first time that a centre-right party has won three consecutive elections in the province.

 Date

 Under The Legislative Assembly Act, 2007 (Saskatchewan), the election "must be held" on the first Monday of November in the fourth calendar year following the previous election.
 As the last election was held in 2011, that date would be November 2, 2015.
 However, the act also provides that if the election period would overlap with a federal election period, the provincial election is to be postponed until the first Monday of the following April.
 Under the federal fixed-term act, the 42nd general election occurred on October 19, 2015, overlapping election periods by approximately two weeks.
 Because the federal Conservatives called the election on August 2, 2015 for October 19, the Saskatchewan election was held on April 4, 2016, even though the Lieutenant Governor retained the power to dissolve the Legislative Assembly early on the Premier's advice.

+Redistribution of electoral districts

+An Act of the Saskatchewan Legislature increased the number of seats from 58 to 61.
+The following changes were made: